CuFFaz/Cyclists-Helmet-Detection/README.md

 # Outputs:
 "images" folder will have 2 sub-folders which will contain all the detected images with the counts on them.
-The outputs would look something like this:
+The outputs looks something just like this: